• Skip to primary navigation

 Recipe source

-Would you believe me if I told you that there was never any shortage of green leafy vegetables in my youth?
+Would you believe me if I told you there was never any shortage of green leafy vegetables in my youth?
 Maybe – after all, I’ve already shared with you how my mom would prepare Italian greens.

 The combination of parboiling and then sauteeing green vegetables in olive oil was my mom’s specialty.
 She would tell us that parboiling the Swiss chard before sauteing it removed the bitterness.